For small businesses looking to boost their brand by hosting an event, securing a sponsor is the traditional way to get funding.

 Want to find out how to get a ‘yes’ from a corporate?
 Below are tips to help your small business succeed when pitching a sponsorship.

-Ultimately, your chances of success increase if you can convince the corporate that the investment will pay off.
+Ultimately, your chances of success increase if you can convince the corporation that the investment will pay off.

-Include in your proposal key information that can help the potential sponsor to make an informed decision.
+Include key information in your proposal that can help the potential sponsor to make an informed decision.
 Stay away from a generic proposal and instead focus on telling your story, describing what you do and your audience demographics.
-It’s also important to include what incentives your corporate sponsor can also expect from the partnership.
+It’s also important to include what incentives your corporate sponsor can expect from the partnership.

 Some ideas for incentives to start with are: